Almaden Minerals (NYSE:AAU) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued on Tuesday.
-The brokerage set a “sell” rating on the stock.
+Equities researchers at StockNews.com started coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued to clients and investors on Wednesday.
+The firm set a “sell” rating on the stock.

 - Get a free copy of the StockNews.com research report on Almaden Minerals (AAU)